 - Stereo systems no longer in use

-Professional movers have strict rules about what they can and cannot transport.
-Many bulky or hazardous items are prohibited, even if they seem harmless.
+Professional movers have strict rules about what they can transport:

 - Broken or leaking appliances